 Dry shampoo – In case you’re planning on camping or are too lazy to wash your hair daily.

-Microfiber towel – I found myself in need of my little packtowel many times, as some guesthouses weren’t providing towels.
-Microfiber towel is easy to carry, and dries up quickly.
+Microfiber towel – I found myself in need of my little Packtowel many times, as some guesthouses weren’t providing towels.
+A microfiber towel is easy to carry and dries up quickly.

 Extended Phone Battery – To charge your phone on the road.
 It’s my absolutely necessary item.

 Alcohol – Don’t even try to sneak anything into the country.
 You might be jailed.

 Don’t also forget to ‘pack’ your travel insurance.
 You won’t be able to enter Iran without a valid health insurance and immigration does check it before they grant you Iran visa on arrival.

 Even if you’re not someone who travels with health insurance (even though you should always have one), in Iran you don’t have a choice.
 World Nomads covers Iran and it’s the cheapest and easiest insurance to purchase.

 Do you have any questions?
 Don't hesitate to ask in the comments below!
 Want to read more about Iran?
 Check out my ultimate guide to Iran page.